OpenAI, creator of ChatGPT, casts spell on Microsoft

 The multi-billionaire served on OpenAI’s board until 2018, but left to focus on Tesla, the electric vehicle company.

-The startup also relies on a team of computer scientists and researchers led by Ilya Sutskever, a former Google executive who specialises in machine learning.
+The startup also relies on a team of computer scientists and researchers led by Ilya Sutskever, a former Google executive who specializes in machine learning.

 OpenAI, which did not respond to AFP’s inquiries, had about 200 employees by 2021, according to a query made directly on ChatGPT.